sagemath/trac_to_gh/Issue 5832.md

 # Issue 5832: [with patch, not ready for review] reducible root system fixes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5832

 Original creator: bump